finn/plack-handbook/en/10_using_plack_middleware.md

     use Plack::Middleware::MethodOverride;
     $app = Plack::Middleware::MethodOverride->wrap($app, header => 'X-Method');

-Installing multiple middleware components is tedious especially since you need to `use` those modules first, but we have a quick solution for that using a DSL style syntax.
+Installing multiple middleware components is tedious, especially since you need to `use` those modules first, but we have a quick solution for that using a DSL style syntax.

     use Plack::Builder;
     my $app = sub { ... };